A SoCal teen made the hare-brained decision to, according to an eyewitness, flee an alleged hit-and-run and when blocked

 No word if police will charge the suspect with a misdemeanor punishable by up to $1,000 and maximum six months’ jail time but we’ve learned they are attempting to find the hit-and-run victims

-You wouldn’t think it was possible to make so many poor decisions in 90 seconds but this Lake Elsinore teen in her clapped out Hyundai Sonata did.
-Video showing the confrontation between a Dodge Journey driver now identified as Justin Thompson and an alleged hit-and-run suspect’s successful attempt at fleeing is going viral.
+You wouldn’t think it was possible to make so many poor decisions in 90 seconds, but this Lake Elsinore teen in her clapped out Hyundai Sonata somehow does.
+Video showing the confrontation between a Dodge Journey driver, now identified as Justin Thompson, and an alleged hit-and-run suspect’s successful attempt at fleeing is going viral.

 Check out the wild video thanks to Laura Harper’s submission to Canyon Hills of Lake Elsinore below.

 Also, NBC Los Angeles caught up with the driver of that Dodge Journey with their video embedded after the Facebook video.

-This teen, in a panic, bargains with Justin to let her go, pleading how he doesn’t understand and mentions how “you don’t understand how mean my Grandma is!”
+This teen, in a “fight-orflight” panic, bargains with Justin to let her go, pleading how he doesn’t understand and mentions how “you don’t understand how mean my Grandma is!”

-After stuffing the front end of her Hyundai Sonata in the back seats, she hops the curb in reverse, almost hits Justin filming, and drives off in a hurry.
+After stuffing the front end of her Hyundai Sonata in the back seats, she hops the curb in reverse, almost hits Justin filming, and drives off.

-The last thing she wants on her plate is two points on her record, a giant fine and losing her freedom (getting to drive wherever she wants.)
-If convicted, hit and runs with property damage and no injuries are misdemeanors in California so there’s also a possibility for jail time.
+The last thing she wants on her record is two points, a giant fine and a suspended license.
+If convicted, hit and runs with property damage and no injuries are misdemeanors in California, so there’s also a possibility for jail time.

 According to Thompson in NBC’s coverage,